curv3d/curv/docs/Theory.rst

 * simple semantics
 * can easily be translated into highly parallel GPU code

-geometric shapes are first class values, and are constructed by transforming and combining simpler shapes.
+In Curv, geometric shapes are first class values, and are constructed by transforming and combining simpler shapes using a rich set of geometric operations.
+This style of specification is called CSG: Constructive Solid Geometry.
+It's easy and pleasant to use, very expressive, and is a good match with functional programming.

 F-Rep, not Meshes
 =================